olety/epwing2kindle/README.md

 python3 yomi2tab.py -o dict.tab data
 ```

+Yomichan-import generates an archive file, that you have to unzip into a folder (called `data` in the above example) for `yomi2tab` to work.

 ### Tab to OPF (tab2opf)

 This repository provides a japanese-specific tab2opf tool with some improvements (adding progress indicators, correct display of `<`/`>`, etc.).
 It is based on https://github.com/apeyser/tab2opf by Alexander Peyser from 2015 which itself is based on the generally available tab2opf.py by Klokan Petr Přidal (www.klokan.cz) from 2007.